 4. What is the Capital Regional District and what are its boundaries?

 The CRD is the regional government for the 13 municipalities and three electoral areas that are located on the southern tip of Vancouver Island, on the West Coast of British Columbia, Canada.
-It’s comprised of 13 municipalities and three electoral areas.
 If you live in Sooke, Port Renfrew, one of the Gulf Islands, or anywhere in between, you’re a Capital Region resident.